Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 High availability in Alluxio is based upon a multi-master approach, where multiple master processes are running in the system.
 One of these processes is elected the leader and is used by all workers and clients as the primary point of contact.
-The other masters act as standby, and use the shared journal to ensure that they maintain the same file system metadata as the leader.
+The other masters act as standby, and use a shared journal to ensure that they maintain the same file system metadata as the leader.
 The standby masters do not serve any client or worker requests.

-If the leader master fails, a standby master will automatically chosen to take over and become the new leader.
+If the leader master fails, a standby master will automatically be chosen to take over and become the new leader.
 Once the new leader starts serving, Alluxio clients and workers proceed as usual.
 Note that during the failover to a standby master, clients may experience brief delays or transient errors.